-In this week's lecture, I will exploring a number of applications using op-amp as building blocks.
-These are commonly used circuits, some of which you have already come across in Year 1, either in the Analysis and Design of Circuits module or in the practical work.
+In lecture, I will be exploring a number of applications using op-amp as the building block.
+These are commonly used circuits, some of which you have already come across in Year 1, either in the Analysis and Design of Circuits module or in the Summer term group project.

-To support this lecture, you will also be building and testing most of the circuits explored in this lecture in Laboratory Experiment 2 this week.
+To support this lecture, you will also be building and testing most of the circuits from this lecture in Laboratory Experiment 2 this week.

-We can convert a voltage V{in} to a current I{out} that is proportional to the voltage with high accuracy with this circuit.
+We can convert a voltage V{in} to a current I{out} that is proportional to the voltage with high accuracy using this circuit.
 The PNP transistor Q1 MUST BE working in the linear region at all times.
-The op-amp's negative feedback forces the voltage at V- to V{in}.
+The op-amp's negative feedback forces the voltage at V-input pin to V{in} .
 The resistor R determines the current flowing into the emitter of Q1.

 Assuming that the current gain of Q1 is relatively large (say at least 100), then $I{out} = I_C \approx I_R$.
 The output current is independent of the collector voltage of Q1.
-Therefore this is a good current source.
+Therefore, this is a good current source.

-Instead of using a BJT, one could use either a p-channel FET or MOSFET instead.
+Instead of using a BJT, one could use either a p-channel FET or MOSFET.